fazeelzafar/Python-Practice-Files/README.md

 All the work is in 2 separate branches

-- "notebook-files" contains all the IPYNB notebook files
+- "notebook-files" branch contains all the IPYNB notebook files
-- "python-files" contains all the Python scripts
+- "python-files" branch contains all the Python scripts